montiel94/websocketquestion/README.md

     "questionID": 1
   }
 }
- You have to answer de question of atributte with any position of the array answer ( atributte options )
+ You have to answer the question of atributte "question" with any position of the array answer ( atributte "options" )

  4 - For response the question use a message like { "serviceID": "answer_question", "player": "teresa", "questionID": 1, "answerID": 1 }